Actindo-AG/Documentation/Core1Platform/AdministratingCore1/01_MainAccountSandbox.md

 **Sandboxes**

-Sandboxes are also called clients.
-They have the following characteristics:
+Sandboxes have the following characteristics:
 - You can create a sandbox as a copy of the main account with all data that is currently available in the main account.
 After this, however, the sandbox and the main account is not synchronized.

-- You can install modules that are not yet released by Actindo, this means you can install it for testing purposes without touching your main account.
+- You can install pre-release plugins in case you have access to the source code.
 On a main account, you can install released versions only.

 - Each sandbox has an owning user.
-As an owning user, you can access the file system of the sandbox via SSH:
+As an owning user, you can access the file system of the sandbox via SSH, if your user has been marked as a developer account by Actindo:
   ssh username@login.dev.actindo.com
   cd ~/sandboxes/[host-prefix]

 - The owner of a sandbox must have access to the owning main account but does not need to own the main account.

-- vCores (core voltage) <!---gebuchte Prozessorleistung?--> and storage are to be assigned to a sandbox.
+- vCores, which have a measure for parallel computing performance, and storage are to be assigned to a sandbox.
 The assigned vCores and storage get subtracted from the budget of the main account.
   This means, if you expect a lot of processes and database entries in a sandbox, you have to consider that this computing power is to be shared with the main account.
   The same is valid for licenses, so that you have to sum up all licenses for which you assign rights in the main account and in a sandbox.